All posts

 HeyReach is the right tool for a specific setup: LinkedIn-only outbound with a simple account structure.

 Verbiflow is the right tool when LinkedIn is one channel inside a larger outbound system.
-When you need email, LinkedIn, calls, mailbox capacity, reply triage, CRM sync, and client/workspace separation in the same workflow, the one-channel stack starts creating more work than it saves.
+Once you need email, LinkedIn, calls, mailbox capacity, reply triage, CRM sync, and client or workspace separation living in the same workflow, the one-channel stack starts creating more work than it saves.

 If your team is already saying, “we need to add an email step,” “replies are split everywhere,” or “we need separate workspaces per client,” you’ve probably outgrown a LinkedIn-only sequencer.